TeRads19/Technoponik-IoT-dashboard/README.md

 This ioT Dashboard using template developed by creative-tim, the resource of Material Dashboard using React as framework for development.
 For detailed explanation and documentation regarding the template you can use the [documentation here](https://www.creative-tim.com/learning-lab/react/overview/material-dashboard/).

-Dashboard berisikan 3 halaman utama :
+Dashboard Consist of 3 main parts:
 * Dasbor
 * Tables
 * Manual Override